januszoles/ish/README.md

 +----[SHA256]-----+
 ```

-Copy public key from iPad —> iPhone6
+Copy public key from iPad ---> iPhone6
-It will be automatically added to ~/.ssh/authorize_keys
+It will be automatically added to ~/.ssh/authorize_keys on iPhone
 and all files will be created on the fly.
+This method is way fastere then doing it by scpand copy and paste to authorized key.

 ```
 iPad:~/.ssh# ssh-copy-id -i ~/.ssh/id_rsa_ipad.pub root@192.168.0.73